Music of The Last of Us: The Last of Us Volume 2

+Reception

+In the context of the game, the soundtrack was well received.
+Computer and Video Games's Andy Kelly called it "sparse and delicate".
+Eurogamer's Oli Welsh felt it complemented the game's environments, and Destructoid's James Stephanie Sterling felt it complemented gameplay.
+Game Informer's Matt Helgeson considered it "understated and haunting".
+Game Revolution's Keri Honea felt the album could be enjoyed outside of the context of the game, praising its unusual tracks and sound.
+The Guardian's Dom Peppiatt wrote that "the pads of [Santaolalla's] fingers audibly scuffing and scratching on the strings" complemented the game's themes of humanity, and his Argentine brand of Americana was "dreamily familiar" yet distinct from United States musical sensibilities.
+GameSpot's Tom Mc Shea named the music one of the game's standout features, praising its addition during emotional scenes.
+AllMusic's Thom Jurek praised the album's variety and felt Santaolalla could "draw in and keep the attention of the listener".

-In the context of the game, the soundtrack was generally well received.
+In the context of Left Behind, the soundtrack was generally well received.
 Mike Futter of Game Informer felt that the soundtrack improves the game.
 Adnan Riaz of Nouse echoed similar remarks, stating that the soundtrack accompanies some of the game's "crucial moments", and that it "builds the atmosphere for the exchanges" between the characters.

 Legacy

-The Last of Us won Excellence in Musical Score at the 2014 SXSW Gaming Awards, and the soundtrack received nominations at the 10th British Academy Video Games Awards and Spike VGX 2013, and from Hardcore Gamer, IGN and GameTrailers.
-The game's main theme was performed live at the 2012 Spike Video Game Awards in Culver City, California on December 7, 2012.
-Music from The Last of Us was also performed live at The Last of Us: One Night Live in Santa Monica, California on July 28, 2014.
+The Last of Us won Excellence in Musical Score at the 2014 SXSW Gaming Awards, and the soundtrack received nominations at the 10th British Academy Video Games Awards and Spike VGX 2013, and from Hardcore Gamer, IGN, and GameTrailers.
+The game's main theme was performed live at the 2012 Spike Video Game Awards in Culver City, California, on December 7, 2012.
+Music from The Last of Us was also performed live at The Last of Us: One Night Live in Santa Monica, California, on July 28, 2014.
 The event featured scenes from the game performed live by the actors, accompanied by the game's score, performed by Santaolalla and his band.
-The popularity of the game has led to numerous cover versions of the music being released by various artists, such as violinist Taylor Davis, guitarist Igor Presnyakov and musician Ben "Squid Physics" Morfitt.
+The popularity of the game has led to numerous cover versions of the music being released by various artists, such as violinist Taylor Davis.
+Santaolalla adapted his music for the television adaptation of The Last of Us, which premiered in January 2023.
+In June, he performed music from the game at the Hollywood Bowl as part of The Game Awards 10-Year Concert.